beagleboard/am335x_pru_package/README.txt

 "Community" support is offered at BeagleBoard.org/discuss.

 -------------------------------------------------------------

+PLEASE NOTE:

-This tree contains a modified PRUSS assembler source that (currently) implements the following undocumented PRUSS V2
+This tree contains a modified PRUSS assembler source that implements a number of additional instructions:

-instructions:
-  XIN, XOUT, XCHG, ZERO, FILL, SXIN, SXOUT and SXCHG.
+  XIN, XOUT, XCHG, ZERO, FILL, SXIN, SXOUT, SXCHG, LOOP & ILOOP.

+These are the (very powerfull) PRUSS Version 2 extensions as implemented on the AM335X silicon.

-For documentation see the SPRUH73C (TRM rev. C) document.
+For documentation see the SPRUH73C (TRM rev. C) document, you'll need this version!
+The information was removed from later issues.

+The XIN, XOUT, ZERO, FILL and LOOP instructions are confirmed to be working as documented.
+The MAC seems to be working too, albeit with some issues that need to be worked around and will degrade performance, depending on the application.

+Reports on ILOOP, SXIN, SXOUT and SXCHG are welcome!

-Note: the pasm binaries in this tree are old, you'll have to compile pasm for your platform yourself.
+Warning: the pasm binaries in this tree are old, you'll have to compile pasm for your platform yourself.

+Last updated: 2013-04-11 - Bas Laarhoven.

 -------------------------------------------------------------

 The AM335x PRU Package includes: